 Alisha Gibson focuses her practice on corporate law.
-Her practice areas include a broad range of general corporate transactional matters, including mergers and acquisitions, corporate finance, corporate formation and governance, joint ventures and strategic alliances, and private equity transactions with a primary focus in the telecommunications, technology and energy industries.
+Her practice areas include a broad range of general corporate transactional matters, including mergers and acquisitions, corporate finance, corporate formation and governance, joint ventures and strategic alliances, and private equity transactions with a primary focus in the telecommunications and technology industries.
 Her practice includes representation of the world’s largest telecommunications holding company in domestic and international mergers and acquisitions and other business transactions.

-Prior to joining the firm, Ms. Gibson worked as an associate in the Atlanta, Georgia office of an international law firm in its corporate practice.
+Prior to joining the firm, Alisha worked as an associate in the Atlanta, Georgia office of an international law firm in its corporate practice.

-During law school, Ms. Gibson served as Senior Editor of the Alabama Law Review.
+During law school, she served as Senior Editor of the Alabama Law Review.

 Atlanta Bar Association, Member